unirakun/k-redux-factory/README.md

 Example:
  - this reducer will use `id` as key field
  - it's combined into `state.api.raw`
- - it's name is `todos`
+ - its name is `todos`
 ```es6
 import factory from 'trampss-redux-data-store'
 // factory(fieldKey)(path)(name)
 export default factory('id')('api.raw')('todos')
 ```

-Datas will be into `state.api.raw.todos`
+Data will be stored into `state.api.raw.todos`

 ### reducer
-Previous factory returns a function that is a reducer.
+Previous factory returns a function which is a reducer.
 You just have to combine it like any other reducer :
 ```es6
 import { createStore, combineReducers, compose, applyMiddleware } from 'redux'